-- The Published date for published posts,
+- The Published date for all published posts,

 - The Last Modified date for all unpublished posts (e.g. draft posts), and

-As well as listing posts using the default ‘List’ view, you can also display your posts in the Table of Posts using ‘Excerpt’ view …
+In addition to displaying posts using the default ‘List’ view, you can also display your posts in the Table of Posts using ‘Excerpt’ view …

-WordPress Posts Panel – Screen Options
+Table of Posts – Screen Options

-(Posts Table – ‘Screen Options’)
+(WordPress Posts Table – ‘Screen Options’ tab)

 (Posts: Screen Options – Table of Posts options)